Consumer staples, industrial stocks boost FTSE 100; delayed reopening cap gains

 Among stocks, BATM Advanced Communications climbed 3.4% after it received a $4.1 million cyber security contract.

-However, Non-Standard Finance (NSF.L) slipped 9.5% as the subprime lender plans to raise around 80 million pounds ($112.98 million) in the third quarter potentially through a share sale. read more
+However, Non-Standard Finance slipped 9.5% as the subprime lender plans to raise around 80 million pounds ($112.98 million) in the third quarter potentially through a share sale.

 Our Standards: The Thomson Reuters Trust Principles.